Navy recruit reviewing ASVAB score paperwork in full combat gear

 With that baseline, you are ready for a productive conversation.
 Your next step is to talk to a Navy recruiter with a clear understanding of your strengths, ready to build a plan for the career you want, including how your navy job ASVAB scores align with ratings and any navy ASVAB requirements for the roles you're targeting.
 Candidates who have confirmed their eligibility and are ready to start building the physical foundation Navy service demands should read basic training prep, an effective preparation framework for arriving at training ready rather than just eligible.

-Short answer: Study smarter by: (1) taking a full-length practice ASVAB, (2) pinpointing your 2-3 weakest subtests (e.g., MK or WK), and (3) drilling targeted practice in those areas.
-If your initial score isn't where you want it, you can retake the ASVAB after a one-month wait.
-Ask your recruiter about the PiCAT, a prescreening, internet-delivered adaptive test that gives a reliable score estimate, so you can gauge readiness and decide whether to test now or prepare more.
+Study smarter, not just harder.
+(1) Take a full-length practice ASVAB to establish a baseline.
+(2) Identify your 2–3 weakest subtests (often Mathematics Knowledge or Word Knowledge).
+(3) Drill targeted practice on those subtests rather than spreading study time evenly.
+If your AFQT still isn't where you want it, you can retake the ASVAB after one calendar month for the first retest, another month for the second, and six months for any subsequent attempt.
+Ask your recruiter about the PiCAT, a prescreening, internet-delivered adaptive test that gives a reliable score estimate without the pressure of an official sitting.
 Candidates who have cleared eligibility and want to understand the full professional context of what Navy service is physically building should read what is a tactical athlete, the foundational definition of the operator standard every Navy career is developing toward.

 ***Disclaimer: This content is provided for general informational purposes only.
 Combat Fitness is not affiliated with the U.S. Department of Defense, and official standards may change at any time.
 Always consult official military publications for the most up-to-date requirements.***